OniReimu/ABE-BC/README.md

 # ABE-BC
-This repo shows the structure of a integration between ABE and Blockchain with dynamic members updating and revocation.
+This repo shows the structure of an integration between ABE and Blockchain with dynamic members updating and revocation.